nabil-hassan/github-actions-sandbox-v2/14-matrixes/matrixes.md

 # Includes directive

-The `includes` directive can be used to add new permutations to the matrix or include additional properties for certain permutations.
+The `includes` directive can be used to add new permutations to the matrix either by:

+- adding new keys that do not exist in the matrix
+- adding new key values that do not exist in the matrix

 The placement of properties in the `includes` directive is very important.